beporter/phpunit-coverage-tutorial/README.md

 * Data providers are an excellent way to control redundancy in your test methods and easily test highly algorithmic methods that vary only in input and output.

+* It's also a lot easier to add new specific test samples as you encounter (and fix) problematic input/output pairs.

 ### BONUS: Using a test double instead of @covers

 * The last test method, `SampleClassTest::testPrintFibSequenceTestDouble()` (marked by a `TUTORIAL#3` comment around [`L128`](SampleClassTest.php#L128)) can be enabled by deleting the `markTestIncomplete()` line and is an alternate way of testing the `printFibSequence()`.

+* Once you've done this, it's safe to delete the original `testPrintFibSequence()` method entirely.

-* It replaces the "real" versions of the `fib()` and `aryToStr()` methods with "test doubles" that do what we tell them to instead of what the actual code as written does.
+* This second version replaces the "real" copies of the `fib()` and `aryToStr()` methods with "test doubles" that do what we tell them to instead of what the actual code as-written does.

 * When we call the (real) `printFibSequence()` method in this test double, our replaced versions of the "incidental" methods execute instead of the real ones, allowing us to never actually leave the `printFibSequence()` method during test execution.

-* As you can see, this approach is quite a bit more verbose, but doesn't require the `@covers` line in its doc block because it never actually calls the real `fib()` and `aryToStr()` methods.
+* This approach is quite a bit more verbose, but doesn't require the `@covers` line in its doc block because it never actually calls the real `fib()` and `aryToStr()` methods.

 * This also makes our test completely independent from changes made to `fib()` and `aryToStr()`, which is an extremely good thing.

-* `@covers` should be used to replace using test doubles, only as an intelligent supplement.
+* `@covers` shouldn't be used in place of using test doubles; only as an intelligent supplement to control the coverage **reports**.

 ### Final thoughts

 * The `@covers` annotation can be really excellent for limiting what your tests are intended to be "touching".

-* They are especially handy when you can't easily control a method's use of external calls. (static calls like `Router::url()` in particular are horrible for unit testing.)
+* They are especially handy when you can't easily control a method's use of external calls.
+(Static calls like CakePHP's `Router::url()` in particular are horrible for unit testing.)

-* The resulting code coverage is much "truer" because you don't get ANY incidental method calls as a bonus to your coverage.
+* The resulting code coverage is much "truer" because you don't get _any_ incidental method calls as an unwanted bonus in your coverage.
 This makes you work for the coverage more honestly.

-* The downside is that the `@covers` annotations are **really** easy to miss, and when refactoring code or tests, you can end up with a test that `@covers` a method name that doesn't exist anymore, which means that test contributes _nothing_ to your coverage even if it is actually executing and verifying some code somewhere correctly.
+* The downside is that the `@covers` annotations are **really** easy to miss, and when refactoring code or tests, you can end up with a test that `@covers` a method name that doesn't exist anymore (something [I actually did accidentally](https://github.com/beporter/phpunit-coverage-tutorial/pull/1) while setting this tutorial up), which means that test contributes _nothing_ to your coverage even if it is properly executing and verifying some code _somewhere_ correctly.

 ## Questions, Comments, Feedback, Contributions